|

 of serious amateur and professional photographers capture images which

-camera.
+are usually in 'RAW' or 'Jpeg' format.
 The RAW format is the digital equivalent of a 'film negative'

 from film cameras.